The Best Siem Reap Cambodian Restaurants for Authentic Cambodian Food

 The menu features dishes not seen on many other menus, including the owner Kaan Soann’s mum’s recipes.
 I highly recommend starting with the rice crackers with Natang sauce, prahok k’tis, and Cambodia ’tempura’, including delicious deep-fried frangipanis.

-Another of the best Siem Reap Cambodian restaurants, Marum is another must.
+Another of the best Siem Reap Cambodian restaurants, Marum is a must.
 While it’s enchanting sitting in the leafy courtyard garden in the evening, this is also a lovely spot for lunch when umbrellas provide shade and fans offer some cool relief from the heat.
+It’s a fun option for families with the vibrant art by kids on the walls and bean bags on the lawn.

 The shy, sweet, and very earnest trainee students come from impoverished backgrounds in rural villages, and if it wasn’t for Marum probably wouldn’t have this opportunity.
 For most, this is the first time they have been in such a sophisticated environment, so do be sensitive to their limited experience, and be patient and helpful.
 If you feel there’s a misunderstanding, quietly clarify your order with the instructors, who are nearly always at their side.